f5businessdevelopment/bdOtelLab/docs/ex2.md

 ##### AS3 declaration

+The F5 BIG-IP Application Services 3 Extension (referred to as BIG-IP AS3) is a flexible, low-overhead mechanism for managing application-specific configurations on a BIG-IP system.
+BIG-IP AS3 uses a declarative model, meaning you provide a JSON declaration rather than a set of imperative commands.
 Review the provided AS3 declaration.
 The declaration will deploy remote logging resources, (publishers, virtual, profiles, etc.) required for remote logging capture and transmission.
 From the VS Code UI open a new terminal tab and use the following curl command to post the declaration.

 ```curl -u admin:F5labnet! -k -X POST "https://10.1.1.7/mgmt/shared/appsvcs/declare" -H "Content-Type:application/json" -d @./as3_declaration.json```